KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Status-Article.md

         }
         ```

-        The view can be wrapped in a `Link` or ``KeyboardSettingsLink`` to link to System Settings.
+        The view can be wrapped in a `Link` or ``KeyboardSettings/Link`` to link to System Settings.
 It supports custom texts, icons, etc.
         and can be styled with a ``KeyboardStatus/LabelStyle`` or by applying a ``SwiftUI/View/keyboardStatusLabelStyle(_:)`` view modifier.
     }
 }